rethyxyz/dwmbar/README.md

 # dwmbar
-My status bar for dwm.
+A modular status bar for dwm.
 Written in Bash.
-Now supports color if your dwm build contains the <a href="https://dwm.suckless.org/patches/statuscolors/">statuscolors</a> patch.
+Supports color using specific keycodes.
+See https://dwm.suckless.org/patches/statuscolors/ on how, or look at and study the code in ``dwmbar.sh``.

 ## Usage
 Simply change the **DEVICE**, **INTERFACE**, and **SEPARATOR** (optional) variables to fit your system configuration.